Pad-mounted transformer: Design

 Pad-mount transformers are available in various electrical and mechanical configurations.
 Pad-mount transformers operate on medium-voltage distribution systems, up to about 35 kV.
 The low-voltage winding matches the customer requirement and may be single-phase or three-phase.

 Pad-mount transformers are (nearly always) oil-filled units and so must be mounted outdoors only.
 The core and coils are enclosed in a steel oil-filled tank, with terminals for the transformer accessible in an adjacent lockable wiring cabinet.
 The wiring cabinet has high and low-voltage wiring compartments.
 High and low-voltage underground cables from below enter the terminal compartments directly.
 The top of the tank has a cover secured with carriage bolt-nut assemblies.
 The wiring cabinet has sidewalls on two ends with doors that open sideways to expose the high and low voltage wiring compartments.

 Pad-mount transformers have self-protecting fuses consisting of a bayonet mount fuse placed in a high voltage compartment, with a backup high energy current limiting fuse in series to protect against secondary faults and transformer overload.
 The bayonet mount fuse protects against secondary faults and transformer overload and is a field replaceable device.
 The backup current-limiting fuse operates only during transformer failure; therefore, it is not field replaceable.
 These transformers also serve the conventional low voltage fusing requirements.

 The use of a polymeric cable and load break elbows enable switching and isolation to be carried out in the HV chamber in what is known as a "dead front" environment, i.e., all terminations are fully screened and watertight.

 Single- and three-phase pad-mounted transformers are used in underground industrial and residential power distribution systems, where there is a need for safe, reliable, and aesthetically appealing transformer design.
 Their enclosed construction allows the installation of pad-mount transformers in public areas without protective fencing.
-Pad-mount transformers are usually located on the street easements and supply multiple households in residential areas.
+Pad-mount transformers are usually located on the street easements and supply multiple households in residential areas.In North America, pad-mounted distribution transformers are typically designed in accordance with IEEE Std C57.12.34 or CSA C227.4, which define performance, enclosure integrity, switching configurations, and test procedures for medium-voltage underground applications.

 While most traditional pad-mount transformers are fixed on a concrete 'pad,' today, small single-phase designs are also available with the transformer already mounted on a 'polypad' base to be mounted on hard ground, connected, and switched on.